AscendingPassage.com HOME PAGE.

 Queen Nefertari's Temple at Abu Simbel

-There are two great temples at Abu Simbel (Abû Sunbul, Aboo Simbul or Abo Simble), both cut into the living rock at the command of Pharaoh Rameses II (Ramesses II - ruled 1279-1213 BC).
-The smaller (lower right in the first picture) temple is dedicated to Hathor / Isis and was built to honor Rameses' Queen, Nefertari (not to be confused with Nefertiti, wife of Akhenaten).
+There are two great temples at Abu Simbel (Abû Sunbul, Aboo Simbul or Abo Simble), both were cut into the living rock at the command of Pharaoh Rameses II (Ramesses II - ruled 1279-1213 BC).
+The smaller temple is dedicated to Hathor and was built to honor Rameses' Queen, Nefertari (not to be confused with Nefertiti, wife of Akhenaten).

-The Queen's temple provides a striking companion to the huge Ramesses temple, more human in size, and with its' Isis head columns softer and feminine.
-The entire complex, no longer in its' original location as a result of the Aswan High Dam, must surely be one of the world's great wonders.
+The Queen's temple provides a striking companion to the huge Ramesses temple, more human in size, and with its' goddess head columns softer and feminine.
+No longer in its' original location as a result of the Aswan High Dam, the entire complex must surely be one of the world's great wonders.

 The Abu Simbel Temples,